davidkml/vc-made-simple/README.md

 - **data integrity and assurance** by comparing every file retrieved from the repository with the cryptographic hash of the file’s contents at the time it was committed— in this way, serving as a checksum, ensuring archived data cannot be corrupted or altered without the system knowing
 - **an intermediate staging area** where users may review and manage changes before committing them to the repository

+For a quick look at its functionality, see the [Tutorial](docs/TUTORIAL.md).

+To see all of the commands it supports, see the [Command Specification](docs/COMMANDS.md).

 Vms was implemented with the goal of maintaining many of the design philosophies, structures, and features that make Git a powerful version control system while also providing a simpler interface.
 It features a reduced set of commands and options, instead focusing on the use of easy-to-understand primitives to accomplish version control tasks.
 It was also designed to abstract lower level structures like the HEAD pointer, exhibit intuitive behavior and syntax, and provide a safe, fast, and robust experience.

 This project was not developed to be a replacement for Git.
 At its core, it is a personal learning project to develop a deeper understanding of the decisions and challenges underlying the design of a software system like Git.